Plymouth and South Devon Freeport

 Sector and market opportunity

-Plymouth and South Devon Freeport harnesses the power of high-value manufacturing sectors with marine, defence and space to deliver clean growth and provide high-quality jobs for the future.
-It provides supply chain opportunities across the South West of England and beyond, embedding commitment to tackle climate change, marine decarbonisation while generating new jobs and upskilling the local workforce.
+With a focus on marine, defence and space, Plymouth and South Devon Freeport harnesses the power of high-value manufacturing sectors to deliver clean growth and high-quality jobs for the future.
+It provides supply chain opportunities across the South West of England and beyond, embedding commitment to reach net zero and marine decarbonisation while generating new jobs and upskilling the local workforce.

 The Plymouth and South Devon Freeport presents a unique investment offer in its ability to test, develop and manufacture target technologies.

-The OECD predicts that the ocean economy will double by 2030 to $3 trillion with growth opportunities in high value marine manufacturing, offshore renewables, aquaculture, and marine autonomy.
+The Organisation for Economic Co-operation and Development (OECD) predicts that the ocean economy will double by 2030 to $3 trillion with growth opportunities in high value marine manufacturing, offshore renewables, aquaculture, and marine autonomy.
 The global marine autonomy market alone is predicted to grow to $136 billion over the next 15 years with the UK having a 10% market share.
 This, in addition to the opportunity presented by cleaning and digitising the marine sector, presents a rare economic opportunity for high-productivity growth at the Plymouth and South Devon Freeport.

-Plymouth and South Devon’s Freeport provides an unparalleled gateway for the trade connecting businesses across the UK, Europe, and beyond.
+Plymouth and South Devon’s Freeport provides an excellent gateway for the trade connecting businesses across the UK, Europe, and beyond.

 South Yard is a 35 hectares site (of which 31.9 hectares is designated for the Freeport) at the southern edge of Devonport Dockyard with direct deep-water access.
 It is currently home to Oceansgate, the UK’s first marine enterprise zone, a world class hub for marine industries, as well as facilities owned by large players in the area, including Princess Yachts and the Ministry of Defence.